Return an array from a SQL Stored Procedure to PowerApps (Split Method)

 We need a unique and easily identifiable delimiter since we will search for it and remove it to recreate our array when we get into PowerApps.

 In the From field, use the dynamic content panel to choose the Output from the Select step.
 In the “Join with” field, type in a delimiter you would like to use to separate each row.

 5. “Respond to PowerApps with the text string.”

 Now that all the steps in between are ready, it’s time to configure the “Respond to PowerApps” step that we had started with.

 Click the “+ Add an output” button and select Text.
 In the left field type in a name for this text string that you want to use to recall it in PowerApps.
 In the right field use the dynamic content panel to choose the Output from the Join step.

 Give your flow a name and save it.
 Our flow is ready to use!

 Open an existing app or create a blank one to test out your flow.

-As mentioned before, you can download the Excel file to easily generate the formula that will split the text string that is returned from Flow back into an array.
+As mentioned before, you can download an app for generating a formula that can split the text string from Flow back into an array.